Choose your country to see the products for your location

 Application: juvenile polyposis syndrome (JPS).

-The SALSA MLPA Probemix P158 JPS is an in vitro diagnostic (IVD) or research use only (RUO) semi-quantitative assay for the detection of deletions or duplications in the BMPR1A and SMAD4 genes, as well as the 10q22-q23 microdeletion, which contains both BMPR1A and PTEN, in genomic DNA isolated from human peripheral whole blood specimens.
-P158 JPS is intended to confirm a potential cause for and clinical diagnosis of Juvenile Polyposis Syndrome (JPS) and for molecular genetic testing of at-risk family members.
+The SALSA MLPA Probemix P158 JPS is an in vitro diagnostic (IVD) or research use only (RUO) semiquantitative manual assay for the detection of deletions in the BMPR1A and SMAD4 genes, as well as the 10q22-q23 microdeletion, which contains both BMPR1A and PTEN, in genomic DNA isolated from human peripheral whole blood specimens.
+P158 JPS is intended to confirm a potential cause for and, in the case of inconclusive clinical features, to confirm a clinical diagnosis of Juvenile Polyposis Syndrome (JPS), and for molecular genetic testing of at-risk family members.

 For the full intended purpose, see the product description.

-Juvenile Polyposis Syndrome (JPS) is characterized by predisposition to hamartomatous polyps (non-malignant tumours, composed of tissue elements normally found at that site) in the gastrointestinal (GI) tract, specifically in the stomach, small intestine, colon, and rectum.
-The term "juvenile" refers to the type of polyp rather than to the age of onset of polyps.
-Most individuals with JPS have some polyps by the age of 20 years; some may have only four or five polyps over their lifetime, whereas others in the same family may have more than a hundred.
-If the polyps are left untreated, they may cause bleeding and anaemia.
+Juvenile Polyposis Syndrome (JPS) is defined by the predisposition of those affected by hamartomatous polyps in the gastrointestinal (GI) tract, including the colon, rectum, small intestine, and stomach.
+The incidence of JPS is estimated between 1:16,000 and 1:100,000 individuals.
+JPS is inherited in an autosomal dominant manner.
+Up to 50% of individuals with JPS have an affected parent.
+Around 50% of probands with JPS have no previous history of polyps in the family and may have the disorder as the result of a de novo pathogenic variant.
+The term "juvenile" is not indicative of age-of-onset, but rather describes the smooth unruffled appearance of polyps.
+The polyps vary in size and shape (sessile or pedunculated), but also in number.
+Most individuals with JPS will have developed several polyps by the age of 20 years; some may have only four or five polyps over their lifetime, whereas others in the same family may have more than 100.
+If left untreated, the polyps can eventually lead to bleeding and anemia.
 Most juvenile polyps are benign; however, malignant transformation can occur.
-Risk for GI cancers in families with JPS ranges from 9% to 50%.
-Most of this increased risk is attributed to colon cancer, but cancers of the stomach, upper GI tract, and pancreas have also been reported (NCBI GeneReviews: Juvenile Polyposis Syndrome).
+The risk for GI cancers in families with JPS ranges from 11% to 86%.
+Most of this increased risk is attributed to colon cancer, but cancers of the stomach, the upper GI tract, and the pancreas have also been reported (Gene Reviews).

-SALSA MLPA Probemix P158 JPS is CE-marked for in vitro diagnostic (IVD) use.
+SALSA MLPA Probemix P158 JPS is CE-marked under the IVDR for in vitro diagnostic (IVD) use in Europe.

 This assay is for research use only (RUO) in all other territories.